veracity/veracity-documentation/sections/marketplace/freeaccess.md

 ## Free services as an entry level with uppsell

-Giving free access can be used as an entry level for getting customers to start using a service.
-Premium versions or add-om modules can then be sold as separate products on the Veracity marketplace
+Giving free access can be used as an entry level for getting customers to start using a service Premium versions or add-om modules can then be sold as separate products on the Veracity marketplace

 ## Customer journey